enthought/envisage/docs/source/envisage_core_documentation/message_of_the_day_(using_eggs).rst

         return Application(id='acme.motd').run()

-Note that the run.py_ file also contains some boilerplate code to add the application's `Python Eggs`_ to the ``sys.path``, but this is not specific to Envisage - that code would be required for any egg-based application.
+Note that the |MOTD run| file also contains some boilerplate code to add the application's `Python Eggs`_ to the ``sys.path``, but this is not specific to Envisage - that code would be required for any egg-based application.